Commercial, Business, and Labor Law Courses

 Professional Responsibility: Representing Business Organizations

 This seminar concerns the rules governing the legal profession and practical applications of the rules, with a focus on representing business organizations.
-Materials will include the ABA Model Rules of Professional Conduct and a casebook; we may also read supplemental materials from time to time.
-Grades will be based on a final exam, several short response papers, and a class participation component.
+Materials will include the ABA Model Rules of Professional Conduct, a coursebook, and supplemental materials (e.g., articles, cases, ethics opinions).
+Grades will be based on a final exam, a 3,000 word paper, and a class participation component.
 This seminar will fulfill the professional responsibility requirement.
-Please note that the first class meeting will take place on January 10 (second week of classes) and a make-up session will be scheduled for the missed class session.

 Previously: